-But solar energy is much more than an alternative (or supplement) to utility power.
+But solar energy is much more than a supplement (or alternative) to utility power.
 Solar energy has become a symbol of energy self-sufficiency and environmental sustainability.
-The growth in solar installations is attributable as much to the non-economic benefits as to a solar being an economic substitute for electric utility power.
+The growth in solar installations is attributable as much to the non-economic benefits as to solar being an economic substitute for electric utility power.
 Households and businesses wanting to reduce their carbon footprint see solar energy as a strong complement to energy efficiency.
-Volatility in natural gas prices and retail electric markets makes free solar fuel look attractive as a price hedge.
+Volatility in natural gas prices and retail electric rate increases make free solar fuel an attractive price hedge.